intel-secl/skc-tools/SKC_Product_Guide.md

 #### Repository

-Contains the "keys" subdirectory, which is used for storing image encryption keys.
+Contains the "keys" subdirectory, which is used for storing symmetric/asymmetric encryption keys.

 #### Script